googleapis/google-cloud-cpp/google/cloud/spanner/integration_tests/README.md

 The `GOOGLE_CLOUD_CPP_SPANNER_INSTANCE` environment variable must be the id of a Cloud Spanner instance in the project.
 This instance is used by most tests, as it saves them from creating a new instance for just a few operations.

+## Test Service Account

+The `GOOGLE_CLOUD_CPP_SPANNER_IAM_TEST_SA` environment variable must be the id of a Google Cloud Platform service account in the project.
+This service account is used to test IAM operations, the account is added to and removed from standard spanner roles.